27 September 2019

 Carice van Houten

 The Netherlands Film Festival (NFF) starts today.
-From 27 September till 5 October, Utrecht is once again the capital of the Dutch cinema.
+From 27 September to 5 October, Utrecht is once again the capital of Dutch cinema.
 Like every autumn, EFSP provides you during the festival daily with postcards of Dutch films and stars from the past.
 The NFF opens with Instinct (2019), the directing debut of actress Halina Reijn, in which Carice van Houten plays the leading role.
 She plays the character Nicoline, a psychologist in a TBS clinic who becomes entangled in a power game with a client (Marwan Kenzari) who is about to go on unaccompanied leave for the first time.
 Van Houten also has been nominated this year for an Emmy Award for best guest role in Game of Thrones (2012-2019) with her interpretation of the character Melisandre.
 So we start this year's Unofficial Dutch Film Star Postcards Festival with Carice.

 Carice van Houten in Game of Thrones